 - Social wellbeing.
 As social beings, forming solid and meaningful relationships is integral to our overall wellbeing.
 You can satisfy these needs of your employees by encouraging team collaboration and organizing social gatherings outside of work.
 Consider trying Mirro, a performance management software that boosts the social component of a company by creating a space where people can celebrate each other and create social connections.

 Create alignment with company values and goals (OKRs)

-Solid company values, a clear company vision, and well-put OKRs will help your people find purpose and meaning in their role.
+Solid company values, a clear company vision, and an OKR tool will help your people find purpose and meaning in their role.

 Incorporating all these elements into your business plan will automatically attract and retain the right people for your company.
 Plus, employees who feel they share similar values with their employer will make wiser business decisions, be more loyal, and ultimately make them stay longer.